This blog may contain affiliate links. Read our disclosure policy for more info.

 Anyone can walk up to the Franz Josef Glacier without a guide, but you can only go to the base.
 There are several routes you can take, which we’ll get more into in a moment.

 The Franz Josef Glacier walk is the closest you can get to this natural wonder without a tour, and it’s also the easiest option!
-Pretty much everyone does this walk, whether or not they also take a helicopter or heli-hike tour too.
+Pretty much everyone does this walk, whether or not they also take a helicopter or heli-hike tour.

 The Franz Josef Glacier walk is one of the best hikes on the South Island as it takes you to a beautiful viewpoint (pictured above) where you’ll get an amazing view of the glacier.
 It is a 1.7-kilometer (about 1 mile) return hike that takes 30 minutes.
 It is an easy route and a great way to experience the glacier for any fitness level or age.

 You won’t be able to actually walk on the glacier itself though – to do that, you’ll need to go on a guided tour.
 To be perfectly honest, you won’t get the full Franz Josef Glacier experience without actually going onto the glacier, so we do recommend booking a tour.

-Not only will you get to walk on the glacier, but you’ll also learn all about its fascinating history and geology from your experienced and knowledgeable guide.
+On a guided tour of the Franz Josef Glacier, you will get to take a helicopter flight to land on top of the thousands of years old glacier, then spend a few hours exploring it!
+Not only will you get to walk on the glacier, but you’ll also learn all about its fascinating history and geology from your experienced and knowledgeable guide, so it really takes the experience to the next level.

 4. When is the best time to visit Franz Josef?

 Winter in New Zealand is widely considered the best time to visit the Franz Josef Glacier.

 The weather is pretty stable at this time of year, as Franz Josef doesn’t experience the harsh temperatures that some other areas of New Zealand do during the winter.
 This means that there’s less chance of your heli-hiking tour being canceled due to bad weather.